trailblazer/reform/README.md

 ## Populating Forms for Validation

+This topic is thorougly covered in the [Trailblazer book](https://leanpub.com/trailblazer) in chapters _Nested Forms_ and _Mastering Forms_.

 With a complex nested setup it can sometimes be painful to setup the model object graph.

 Let's assume you rendered the following form.